-Ardley Quarry is a rich mix of different habitats including scrub, woodland and grassland.
+Ardley Wood Quarry is a natural treasure trove in spring and summer with geological and medieval earthworks.
 Warm and sheltered, the site is especially good for butterflies, and has thriving colonies of grizzled skippers, dingy skippers and green hairstreaks.

-This old quarry and nearby railway cutting have geological features of national importance - as well as abundant wildlife.
+This quarry and nearby railway cutting have geological features of national importance - as well as abundant wildlife.
 The layered bare limestone rock faces give a fascinating insight into the site's Jurassic past (more than 160 million years ago).
-Medieval earthworks show Ardley Quarry's more recent historical interest (from just a few centuries ago) as well.
+Medieval earthworks give Ardley Wood Quarry archaeological interest too.

 A rich mix

 Scrub, woodland and rough grassland make up the diverse array of habitats.
 Several seasonal ponds (which dry out in summer) provide breeding places for frogs and great crested newts.
 Enjoy the first signs of spring with cowslips, primroses, blue bugle flowers and a carpet of violets.
-In summer, look out for the common spotted orchid and bee orchid.
+In summer, look out for the common spotted-orchid and bee orchid, and later the purple flowers of the autumn gentian are usually seen on the quarry floor.

 Wonders of the woods

-As well as the plentiful butterflies all around the site, munjtac deer forage in the woods, and woodland birds nest in the trees.
+As well as the plentiful butterflies all around the site, woodland birds nest in the trees.
 Listen out for long-tailed tits, chiffchaff, willow warbler and bullfinch.

 Species and habitats